automl/SMAC3/source/manual.rst

         inc_value = taf.run(smbo.incumbent)[1]
         print("Optimized Value: %.2f" % (inc_value))

-In line 86 we start the optimization loop and set the maximum number of iterations to 999.
+We start the optimization loop and set the maximum number of iterations to 999.

 After successful execution of the optimization loop the stats opject outputs the result of the loop.

 We can directly access the incumbent configuration which is stored in the smbo object and print it to the terminal (line 89).

-We further query the target function at the incumbent by using the function evaluator (line 91).
+We further query the target function at the incumbent by using the function evaluator.